jqueryscript/awesome-chatgpt-plugins/README.md

  **Typeform**                | Create forms, quizzes, and surveys—designed to stand out.
  **TypeScript Analyzer**     | Analyzes TypeScript, JSX/TSX, and JavaScript files for linting, autocompletion, error checking, and
  **Uberchord**               | Find guitar chord diagrams by specifying the chord name.
- **UK House Prices**         | Provides information on UK House Prices and Sales.
  **UK Latest News**          | Get the latest news stories from the UK’s top news outlets including BBC News, Sky News, The Independent, and
  **UK Politics**             | Search through UK political documents such as speeches, press releases, voting records, and candidates’ profiles.
  **Ukr-School-Books**        | Interact with a books database.
 List, get content, and find books.
  **Universal**               | Enables to access web pages, analyze PDFs, generate QR codes, etc.
  **UOL**                     | I deliver a selection of the main news and the important events of the day to inform you.
-Native language:...
+Native language:…
  **Upskillr**                | Custom curriculum, lesson plans, and upskilling support on any topic by Upskillr.
 Powered by Shorthills Tech.
  **Urban Ladder**            | Search &amp; Browse from Urban Ladder Product Catalog.
+ **URL Data Scraper**        | Rapidly get text, PDF, or images from any url.
  **US Federal Law**          | Get up to date access to Federal law.
  **UwU Translator**          | Use this to translate text into ‘UwU’ language.
+ **VainSoftGames**           | Plugin for all your video game needs.
+Details on the latest games, including images, reviews &amp; videos.
  **ValidatorAI**             | Get objective feedback and an elevator pitch for your business idea.
  **VBOUT AI MARKET**         | Create email campaigns, manage leads and schedule social posts in VBOUT, using simple prompts.
  **Vehicle Data IL**         | An Israel-focused tool, extracting car details from data.gov.il based on model, year, hue, and count.